antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ## Configuring Analysis Levels

-Now that you've seen how useful these warnings are you probably never want to go back to a world without them right?
-Well I know that the world doesn't always work that way.
-As mentioned at the beginning of this post, these are breaking changes, and you should be able to take them on in a schedule that makes sense to you.
+Now that you've seen how useful these warnings are, you probably never want to go back to a world without them right?
+Well, I know that the world doesn't always work that way.
+As mentioned at the beginning of this post, these are source breaking changes, and you should be able to take them on in a schedule that works for you.
 Part of the reason we're introducing this now is to get feedback in two areas:

 1. If the small set of warnings we're introducing is too disruptive or not
 2. If the mechanism for tuning the warnings is sufficient for your needs